Salem State University is a proud participant in the Commonwealth Dual Enrollment Partnership.

-An eligible course must be a credit-bearing college-level course that counts for no less than three credit hours.
+An eligible course must be a 100 or 200 level, credit-bearing college-level course that counts for no less than three credit hours.
 The Department of Higher Education has also placed an emphasis on courses that are "easily transferable" and qualify under the MassTransfer Block, or is within the disciplines of computer science, technology or engineering.
 Certain courses such as remedial and physical activity courses are not allowed for participation in this program.

 The disciplines included in the MassTransfer block are behavioral and social sciences, humanities and fine arts, natural or physical science, English composition/writing, and mathematics/quantitative reasoning.
 More information about MassTransfer can be found at mass.edu/masstransfer.

-Each semester, interested students must meet with their guidance counselor/school official to obtain the proper documentation.
-Completed files will be reviewed by the student’s guidance counselor and if accepted, forwarded, by the counselor, to Salem State for processing.
-Notification of a student’s registration for classes will be sent to the student's home address, as listed on the dual enrollment registration form, and to the student’s guidance counselor.
+Each semester interested and qualified students must meet with their guidance counselor/school official to obtain the proper documentation.
+Completed applications will be reviewed by the student’s guidance counselor and if accepted, forwarded, by the counselor, to Salem State for processing to email@example.com.
+Counselor must also include an up-to-date official high school transcript with the completed Dual Enrollment Application.
+Notification of a student’s registration for classes will be sent via email to the student and the student’s guidance counselor.

 Placement into the dual enrollment program, or into any specific courses, is not guaranteed.
 At the end of the semester, an official Salem State transcript will be sent directly to the guidance counselor for appropriate action.